biochunan/CDRConformationClassification/README.md

+# Antibody CDR conformation classification

-# Predict the CDR conformation for CDR loops in an AbDb structure
+Implementation of antibody CDR conformation classification method for [Conformational analysis of antibody CDR loops upon binding]()

+Unbound CDR conformation clusters, both Canonical and affinity propagation (AP) clusters grouped as LRCs, in this publication are placed in [dirs/classifier](./dirs/classifier).
+- Each classifier is a scikit-learn AP AffinityPropagation object, packed as `joblib` file, for details refer to scikit-learn documentation at [here](https://scikit-learn.org/stable/model_persistence.html)

+A JSON file summarizing the LRC groups, Canonical clusters, and AP clusters is placed in [dirs/LRC_AP_cluster.json](./dirs/LRC_AP_cluster.json).

+A snapshot of AbDb version `20220926` will be available on [Zenodo](https://zenodo.org/) upon publication.

 ## Requirements
 ```